The Blueprint for Building a $50 Million Hard Money Loan Portfolio

 Quality Control for Your Processor

-Technology at Level Two
+Technology Needed at Level Two

 This is when proper loan servicing software makes sense.
 Around 25 plus loans outstanding, you need to upgrade from spreadsheets.
-The main options are The Mortgage Office, Mortgage Automator, and Baseline.
-Lending Wise is another option I hear about.
+The softwares you hear about the most in the industry are The Mortgage Office, Lendr, Mortgage Automator, Baseline and LendingWise.
+Lots of members of our Hard Money Mastermind community use Lendr.

-The efficiency gains are massive.
-On the first of the month, we pull around 200 ACH payments with one export file.
+The capabilities these softwares have and efficiency gains are massive.
+Example: On the first of the month, we process all of our borrower monthly payments via ACH with one export file.
 Upload to the bank.
 Approve.
 Done.
 Trying to process that many payments manually would be insane.
 The software also handles investor reporting, electronic payments to capital partners, and deposit notifications.
 It starts growing your company for you.
+Servicing and loan origination software really is a must at this point.
+Although most of these softwares combined loan origination and servicing we actually still use Google Sheets for loan origination.
+Every loan gets its own sheet that generates term sheets, pre-approval letters, and funding breakdowns.

-Level Three: $10 to $30 Million Outstanding
+Level Three: $15 to $30 Million Outstanding

 The real change is origination capacity.
 You need more leads to close more loans.
 That means more marketing spend and possibly hiring originators.
 We will cover both.